Operation Mutual Aid

 Apply to Volunteer

-What is a Peer Specialist?
-Our Peer Specialists offer their unique lived experience with mental health conditions (PTSD, anxiety, depression, etc.) to offer emotional support, share knowledge, teach skills, provide practical assistance, and connect people with resources, opportunities, communities of support, and other people.
+Our Peer Specialists offer their unique lived experience with mental health conditions (PTSD, anxiety, depression, etc.) to offer emotional support, share knowledge, teach skills, provide practical assistance, and connect people with local resources, opportunities, communities of support, and other people.

 If you are interested in becoming a Peer Specialist please fill out this application and we will contact you to schedule an interview.